-During which phase of mitosis do the chromosomes line up in the center of the cell?
+What phase of mitosis do the chromosomes line up in the middle of the cell?

 During metaphase, the cell’s chromosomes align themselves in the middle of the cell through a type of cellular “tug of war.”
 The chromosomes, which have been replicated and remain joined at a central point called the centromere, are called sister chromatids.

-During which phase of mitosis do the chromosomes line up in the center of the cell quizlet?
+During which phase of mitosis do the chromosomes line up in the middle of the cell quizlet?

 Metaphase occurs in the middle of mitosis, when the chromosomes line up in the middle of the cell.

-In what stage of meiosis do chromosome pairs line up in the middle of the cell?
+In what phase do the chromosomes line up in the middle of the cell Quizizz?